d2l-ai/d2l-en/chapter_multilayer-perceptrons/generalization-deep.md

-Moreover, it's been established that this phenomenon translates directly into a guarantee on generalization: whenever a model has fitted the cleanly labeled data but not randomly labeled examples including in the training set, it has in fact generalized (:cite:`Garg.Balakrishnan.Kolter.Lipton.2021`).
+Moreover, it's been established that this phenomenon translates directly into a guarantee on generalization: whenever a model has fitted the cleanly labeled data but not randomly labeled examples included in the training set, it has in fact generalized (:cite:`Garg.Balakrishnan.Kolter.Lipton.2021`).

 Together these findings help to motivate *early stopping*,